PaulBouchier/generic_turtlesim/README.md

 odom frame and the base_link frame on /tf.
 The turtlebot simulator, turtlesim, does not conform completely to that convention - it uses a simplified custom message for odometry.
 This node transforms the simplified message into the canonical Odometry message and a tf transform.
+It also publishes a PoseStamped message on /map, which helps test apps that expect to work in the map frame